Design Instagram

 2. Users can view a profile page

 I treat the profile page as the simpler read case before tackling the home feed merging problem.
+In an interview, solve this one first to build confidence before the harder fan-out discussion.
 A database index on (user_id, post_id) is the only structure needed.

 Components: